NyasaVishwas/Product-Price-Predictor/README.md

 ## 🧩 Requirements

-See 'requirements.txt' for the full list.
+See `requirements.txt` for the full list.

 ## 📈 Future Work